Setting Up Fairshare Usage

 Vanderbilt researchers may pay for hardware purchased for the cluster using capital funds and purchase the server via eProcurement based on a quote provided by ACCRE.
 ACCRE’s most recent purchase is dual-octa nodes with sixteen processor cores and 128 or 256 GB of memory (depending on group usage patterns) costing approximately $4,200 or $5,500 (depending on RAM requirements) per node.
 Since this cost varies with each purchase, researchers should contact ACCRE administration with questions about buying hardware for the cluster.

 In addition to the capital purchase cost of the hardware, researchers must pay a service support fee which covers shared costs including hardware maintenance, cluster-wide software such as the scheduler, maintenance agreements, and infrastructure costs.
 In addition the service support fee covers some of the cluster staff support cost.
 The cluster staff support, however, is subsidized by Vanderbilt.
-The cost of this support for FY2016 is $480 per node (or machine) per year.
+The cost of this support for the 2019-2020 fiscal year is $480 per node (or machine) per year.
 This payment is charged to Vanderbilt centers monthly at $40 per month via iLab.

 Service Use Fee